+- Advance (Enabling) Works Program Status

+- Utility Relocation

+- 90% Design package; the Dec.
+31, 2023 forecast completion was not met; package was completed in May 2024 and continues in the comment
-- Advance (Enabling) Works Program Status - $\circ$ Utility Relocation - 90% Design package; the Dec.
-31, 2023 forecast completion was not met; package was completed in May 2024 and continues in the comment resolution stage. - The 90% Design cost estimate was accepted on September 9, 2024. - Working with the GEC, TJPA has completed the schedule update, based on the FFGA+27 revisions, and there will be an approximate 4-month delay to completion and acceptance of the 90% Design.
-Status is reflected in the August 2024 schedule update (July 31, 2024 data date), along with the Contract UR-10 construction schedule. - TJPA had earlier directed the GEC to delay the 90% submission to allow for key decisions by agencies; stakeholders received the 90% Design package at the end of May 2024; design review continue in the resolution stage.

-- TJPA incorporated new SFMTA requirements for slot trench permitting process based on coordination meetings.
-Trenching started on July 15, 2024 and was completed on August 17, 2024, earlier than expected. - Based on the proposed changes to the 4th and Townsend underground station that significantly reduce the facilities size, TJPA continues working with the GEC to optimize the utility relocation designs in Townsend Street to reduce both cost and construction duration. - TJPA is currently negotiating with the GEC on the revised engineering/design scope, schedule and budget for optimization of the utility relocation work cost and schedule performance based on the changes to the proposed underground 4th and Townsend Street Station that delete the HSR side platforms. - DTX 4th and King Yard Preparation Packages (4KY) - The additional site walk for existing utility/civil facilities was completed in July 2024 based on Caltrain's response to the GEC's utility information request. - The topographic survey of the rail yard in support of the 30% Revised Concept Design for the 4KYB Package was completed on August 9, 2024. - To reduce delay risk, TJPA has divided the Yard Preparation Package into Package A (4KYA) for site clearing along the 4th and King Yard north and east project limits and Package B (4KYB) for at grade track and systems work along the 4th and King Yard south and west project limits.
+- The 90% Design cost estimate was accepted on September 9, 2024. - Working with the GEC, TJPA has completed the schedule update, based on the FFGA+27 revisions, and there will be an approximate 4-month delay to completion and acceptance of the 90% Design.
+Status is reflected in the August 2024 schedule update (July 31, 2024 data date), along with the Contract UR-10 construction schedule.
+TJPA reported that the delay has been mitigated by shortening the RFP response duration by 2 months and by shortening the construction mobilization duration by 3 months. - Based on the proposed changes to the 4th and Townsend underground station that significantly reduce the facilities size, TJPA continues working with the GEC to optimize the utility relocation designs in Townsend Street to reduce both cost and construction duration. - TJPA has completed negotiations with the GEC on the revised engineering/design scope, schedule and budget for optimization of the utility relocation work cost and schedule performance based on the changes to the proposed underground 4th and Townsend Street Station that delete the HSR side platforms. - DTX 4th and King Yard Preparation Packages (4KY) - To reduce delay risk, TJPA has divided the Yard Preparation Package into Package A (4KYA) for site clearing along the 4th and King Yard north and east project limits and Package B (4KYB) for at grade track and systems work along the 4th and King Yard south and west project limits.
 Division of the final 30% Design into Packages A and B was completed in April 2024.
 Package B has been removed from the Advance (Enabling) Work Program and will be monitored separately.
-See 4KYB item below for additional details. - The final 30% Design Plans and Basis of Design for Packages 4KYA and 4KYB were accepted on August 2, 2024. - Cost Estimates for the Final 30% Design for the 4KYA and 4KYB Packages were submitted in May 2024, have been reviewed, comments resolved and were accepted on July 12, 2024. - Design requirements gathering with Caltrain started in mid-June 2024.
+See 4KYB item below for additional details. - Design requirements gathering with Caltrain started in mid-June 2024.
 Efforts to achieve a better design basis may result in a 1-2 month delay for the 4KYA 60% Design but may yield fewer review comments.
-Design is progressing based on the agreed-upon general site layout. - The updated Contract 20-YA construction schedule has been included in the revised project Master Schedule issued as the August 2024 schedule update (July 31, 2024 data date).
+Design is progressing based on the agreed-upon general site layout. - The updated Contract 20-YA construction schedule has been included in the revised project Master Schedule issued as the August 2024 schedule update (July 31, 2024 data date). - Construction sequencing plans have been prepared and a review workshop was held on November 18, 2024. - Building Demolition Package - 60% Design plans and specifications were accepted in August 2024. - 60% Design construction cost estimate was accepted in May 2024. - San Francisco Department of Building Inspection (SFDBI) will complete its full review at completion and acceptance of the 90% Design.

-- Building Demolition Package - 60% Design plans and specifications were accepted in August 2024. - 60% Design construction cost estimate was accepted in May 2024. - San Francisco Department of Building Inspection (SFDBI) will complete its full review at completion and acceptance of the 90% Design. - Updated Contract 30-BD construction schedule has been incorporated into the revised project Master Schedule issued as the August 2024 schedule update.
-Completion of the 90% Design has been scheduled to align with the new ROW acquisition plan. - DTX 4th and King Yard Preparation Package 4KYB (Contract 55-YB) - Background - Full 4KY work scope was divided into Packages A and B in April 2024. - Package 4KYB (Contract 55-YB) will be procured by Caltrain as CMGC contract; Caltrain will administer and manage the CMGC contract. - Revised Concept Design Package 4KYB (Contract 55-YB) was developed by Caltrain during Q1-2024 based on the constructability review completed in Q4-2023. - o Status - GEC given NTP on May 31, 2024 to start 30% Revised Concept Design. - Design requirements gathering with Caltrain started in mid-June 2024.
-Efforts to achieve a better design basis may result in a 1-2 month delay for the 4KYB 30% Revised Concept Design but may yield fewer review comments. - Survey files have been completed and railyard plan backgrounds are being updated. - Track alignments are being adjusted to maintain mainline operating speed at no less than 25 miles per hour. - Several alternative configurations for the replacement MOW track are being studied. - Construction staging plan concepts are being evaluated to minimize impacts to major rail operations elements. - Traction Power Load Flow Analysis (LFA) - Draft LFA Report for the base case is expected in October 2024 and the final report in November 2024. - Upon LFA base case acceptance, the model will be updated with the 4KYB Revised Concept Design that adds three additional electrified tracks.
-Revised model results are expected in February 2025. - CHSRA is reviewing the LFA concurrently with Caltrain.
+- Updated Contract 30-BD construction schedule has been incorporated into the revised project Master Schedule issued as the August 2024 schedule update.
+Completion of the 90% Design has been scheduled to align with the new ROW acquisition plan. - DTX 4th and King Yard Preparation Package 4KYB (Contract 55-YB) - Background - Full 4KY work scope was divided into Packages A and B in April 2024. - Package 4KYB (Contract 55-YB) will be procured by Caltrain as CMGC contract; Caltrain will administer and manage the CMGC contract. - Revised Concept Design Package 4KYB (Contract 55-YB) was developed by Caltrain during Q1-2024 based on the constructability review completed in Q4-2023.